Goyases School shooting: Aftermath

 The case had international repercussions.
 The Government of Goiás declared official mourning for three days.

 Conviction

 On the afternoon of Saturday, October 21, the Public Prosecutor's Office of the State of Goiás recommended the provisional hospitalization for 45 days of the perpetrator, and hours later, the judge on duty Mônica Cézar Moreno Senhorello accepted the request.
-On November 28, Justice sentenced the young man to three years in hospital, the maximum penalty provided for by the ECA.
+On November 28, Justice sentenced the young man to three years' preventive detention, the maximum penalty available for minors in Brazil.

 In May 2020, he was released.